cs31415/cs31415.github.io/writings/nyc-diary.md

 We slipped into an African exhibit next, guarded by two figures with lion heads.
 Saw some typical tall African looking figurine before stepping back out into Egypt.
 Relics from tomb of Metjetji, 4500 years old.
 These have hieroglyphics, some of which are engraved, others are embossed.
 Ancient stories which were only understood 200 years ago.

 We move on to ancient China, a period following Buddhist influence.
 A giant mural depicting life of Buddha covers a whole wall.
-Busts of Bodhisatva as Maitreya, Buddha of the future, from present day Pakistan depict him with a moustache and flowing locks.
+Busts of Bodhisatva as Maitreya, Buddha of the future, from present day Pakistan depict him with a mustache and flowing locks.

 A pair of chimeras, mythical monsters with lions head, goat body and serpent tail guard a section.